-1. A physical, mental, psychological, or medical impairment resulting from anatomical, physiological, genetic or neurological conditions which substantially limit one or more of a person's major life activities or prevents the exercise of an unimpaired bodily function or is demonstrable by medically accepted clinical or laboratory diagnostic techniques; or
+A physical, mental, psychological, or medical impairment resulting from anatomical, physiological, genetic or neurological conditions which substantially limit one or more of a person's major life activities or prevents the exercise of an unimpaired bodily function or is demonstrable by medically accepted clinical or laboratory diagnostic techniques; or

 - 2. A record or history of a physical, mental, psychological, or medical impairment.
 The term "physical, mental, psychological, or medical impairment" means: - (a) An impairment of any system of the body; including, but not limited to: the neurological system; the musculoskeletal system; the special sense organs and respiratory organs, including, but not limited to, speech organs; the cardiovascular system; the reproductive system; the digestive and genitor- urinary systems; the hemic and lymphatic systems; the immunological systems; the skin; and the endocrine system; or - (b) A mental or psychological disorder includes, but is not limited to, depression, bipolar disorder, anxiety disorders, and schizophrenia; or - (c) A condition regarded or perceived by others as such an impairment. - 3.
 The term "disability" shall not include current, active alcoholism, drug addiction, the current illegal use of controlled substances, or any other form of substance abuse as defined in § 102 of the Controlled Substances Act (21 U.S.C. § 802); Except, however, it may apply to a person who is: - (a) Recovering or has recovered, and - (b) Is currently free from such substance abuse. - 5.
 The term [Discrimination] "discrimination" shall include, but shall not be limited to, segregation, separation, harassment, physical intimidation and acts of hate and physical violence because of group identity. - 6.
 The term [Employee] employee in this [chapter] Chapter shall include: [does not include any individual employed by his or her parents, spouse or child nor does the term "employee" include any individual in the domestic service of any person nor does the term "employee" include any person employed, hired or engaged as an independent contractor or to conduct or supply any personal services included but not limited to tutoring, mentoring, private or personal instruction, personal training, home or child care services.] - (i) domestic workers including individuals who are employed in a home or residence for the purpose of caring for a child, serving as a companion for a sick, convalescing or elderly person, housekeeping or for any other domestic service purpose.
-However, domestic workers shall not include individuals employed by their parents, spouse or child; and
+However, domestic workers shall not include individuals who work for a person related to them by blood, marriage or adoption and individuals who work on only a casual basis.
+Examples would be occasional babysitting or other household services that are for a limited amount of time, are performed without regularity, or are performed only during intermittent periods; and

-(ii) any employee working in Westchester County including interns except for employees of the County of Westchester.
+(ii) any employee working in Westchester County except for employees of the County of Westchester.

-It shall also be an unlawful discriminatory practice for an employer to permit discrimination against non-employees in the workplace, including, contractors, subcontractors, vendors, consultants or other persons providing services pursuant to a contract in the workplace or who is an employee of such contractor, subcontractor, vendor, consultant or other person providing services pursuant to a contract in the workplace.
+It shall also be an unlawful discriminatory practice for an employer to permit discrimination against non-employees in the workplace, including interns, contractors, subcontractors, vendors, consultants or other persons providing services pursuant to a contract in the workplace or who is an employee of such contractor, subcontractor, vendor, consultant or other person providing services pursuant to a contract in the workplace.
 The aforementioned individuals shall be protected by the anti-discrimination and anti-retaliation protections in the Chapter.